Open Source PHP Library to Send Email Messages

 Mailer requires the following

 The recommended way to install the Mailer component is via Composer, please use the following command for easy installation.

 Install Mailer via Composer

 Generate and Send Emails via PHP Library

 The open source Mailer library has included support for email message creation and sending via PHP code.
-Developers need to create email object and provide the required information.
+Developers need to create email objects and provide the required information.
 Once ready the message will be sent to the recipients via the configured transport.
-You can easily send emails to multiple users by select fields like From, To, Bcc, and Cc fields.
+You can easily send emails to multiple users by selecting fields like From, To, BCC, and Cc fields.
 You can also easily attach files, embed images, and include other contents inside your email messages.